Gricha/website/website/posts/cubicles-for-agents.md

 ### Rationale

-The big appeal of full sandbox is that I can just let the agent completely loose there in a --yolo mode.
+The big appeal of full sandbox is that I can let the agent completely loose there in a --yolo mode.
 It will have all the tools and all the code for itself and full, free reign.
 And no other agent will interfere.
 I've been using this setup for a few months now and it's been delightful.
 The open source version is what I've created for the purpose of my original talk, but I'm slowly migrating last bits of functionality to it, and using it full time now.

 I think lots of this eventually may end up moving to web with tools like Claude Code web, at least for the coding agent.
-I do find the tool to be super useful _just_ as a development environments.
-I oftentimes find myself going into one of the workspaces not to run an agent, but just to do some work on isolated copy of my env when I don't wanna stash changes somewhere else and still want full ecosystem running.
+I do find the tool to be super useful as a development environment.
+I oftentimes find myself going into one of the workspaces not to run an agent, but to do some work on isolated copy of my env when I don't wanna stash changes somewhere else and still want full ecosystem running.

 ---